larapeeps/larapeeps.com/README.md

 An open-source directory of people who make Laravel awesome ❤️

-The goal of this project is to make it easier for people to find and follow those who are actively contributing to the community.
+The goal of this project is to make it easier to find and follow those who are actively contributing to the community.

-This is a community-driven project and the list can be expanded or modified by anyone who wants to add value to it.
+This is a community-driven project and the list can be modified by anyone who wants to add value to it.

 ## Adding and updating peeps